algorithmiaio/dev-center/_pages/algorithm-development/languages/scala.md

 {% endhighlight %}

 #### Advanced Serialization Techniques
-For more advanced machine learning work, serialization of state is very important.
-Ensuring that your model can be downloaded and deserialized quickly and efficiently is critical for ensuring that your algorithm executes efficiently.
+Not every algorithm is stateless, and sometimes you need to preserve state in the data API.
+Ensuring that your algorithm state can be downloaded and deserialized quickly and efficiently is critical for ensuring that your algorithm executes in a reasonable time frame.

 For model serialization in scala, we recommend [boopickle](https://github.com/suzaku-io/boopickle/) as it allows you to serialize and deserialize with binary faster than any equivalent json parser, and cuts down on filesize considerably over JSON.